 In 2018, to the futurist Douglas Rushkoff an exorbitant amount was offered to speak to what he believed was a panel, but in reality it was a small investor conference.

-These investors didn't want Rushkoff's ideas about the future as much as his views.
+These investors didn't want Rushkoff's ideas about the future as much as his opinions.
 On what?
-Which countries would be least affected by climate change and especially how they would "maintain authority" over their security forces "after the social fabric deteriorated".
+On which countries would be least affected by climate change and above all on how they would "maintain authority" over their security forces "after the degradation of the social fabric".

-They have since emerged meaningful reports about the tech industry's attempts to isolate itself from impending disaster by brewing golden exiles with money earned through an industry that has sometimes done just that.
-It accelerated political instability and ecological decline.
+They have since emerged meaningful reports about the tech industry's attempts to insulate itself from impending disaster, preparing gilded exiles with the money earned through an industry that has sometimes done just that.
+It has accelerated political instability and ecological decline.

 Take the Money and Run

-There is certainly something striking about the idea of Telosa, 5 million people living in a future technological garden city.
+There is certainly something evocative about the idea of Telosa, 5 million people living in a future technological garden city.
 An oasis in the desert where everyone lives, works and votes via app.

-The more likely dark future, however, is that these "new founding fathers" will use their money and talent to take cover when the problems the world is trying to tackle become particularly dire.
+The more likely dark future, though, is that these “new founding fathers” will use their money and talent to hedge when the problems the world is trying to address become particularly severe.

-The super rich, in other words, have water reserves (the aforementioned Jeffrey Berns who is building Painted Rock bought 200.000 liters, 7.000 cubic feet, in two separate underground basins), private jets and bunkers in New Zealand.
-And they want to enforce them.
+The super rich, in other words, have water reserves (the aforementioned Jeffrey Berns who is building Painted Rock purchased 200.000 litres, 7.000 cubic feet, in two separate underground basins), private jets and bunkers in New Zealand.
+And they want to make them count.

-At the very least, it is obvious that these glorious visions of the future city, with their accompanying slogans about a "higher purpose", are very different from their private contingency plans.
+At the very least it is obvious that these glorious visions of the future city, with their garnish of inspiring slogans about a “higher purpose,” are very different from their private contingency plans.